E3SM-Project/e3sm_to_cmip/workflow.md

 python setup.py install
 ```

-Note that although the e3sm_to_cmip package itself can be installed via conda, the CWL workflows aren't currently packaged along side, so even if you already have the e3sm_to_cmip package in your environment you will still need to clone the repo to get access to the workflow scripts.
+Note that although the e3sm_to_cmip package itself can be installed via conda, the CWL workflows are not currently packaged along side, so even if you already have the e3sm_to_cmip package in your environment you will still need to clone the repo to get access to the workflow scripts.

 ## Case metadata